thefrontside/bigtest/website/docs/interactors/3-locators-filters-actions.md

 Button().exists();
 ```

-If there were multiple buttons, you would need to use a locator and or filters to distinguish between them.
+However, calling an interactor will return an array of all of the matching elements and you will get an error if there are two or more matches.
+So if there were multiple buttons, you would need to use a locator and or filters to distinguish between them.

 ## Filters